Muzykant-Team/node-soundcloud-downloader/README.md

 - Ability to use HTTP Live Streaming (HLS) ✅
 - Some more integrations with Discord.js like selecting best format for voice channels

-If you have any feature requests, suggestions or questions do not hesistate to post them in the issues section
+If you have any feature requests, suggestions or questions do not hesitate to post them in the issues section

 ## Disclaimer
 I do not support piracy and this package is not designed for circumventing the technological measures employed